TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 ## Stage and Industry

-The methods here work fine for small, early stage startups and equally fine for teams in large companies trying something new, risky, and outside the normal business model.
+The methods here work fine for small, early-stage startups and equally fine for teams in large companies trying something new, risky, and outside the normal business model.

-These methods work for any industry, but there is a bias towards providing examples and case studies from the technology industry.
+These methods work for any industry, but there is a bias toward providing examples and case studies from the technology industry.
 Other industries will be included as case studies become available.
-Please send any such case studies to [realbook@kromatic.com](mailto:realbook@kromatic.com) to be included.
+Please send any case studies you'd like to be included to [realbook@kromatic.com](mailto:realbook@kromatic.com).

 ## Warnings: Academics and Existing Businesses